How to Get Rid of Redness on Face

 If you’re experiencing these symptoms, rosacea could be to blame.
 This common skin condition affects at least 16 million people in the United States, and tends to be more prevalent among Caucasian people with fair skin.

 For many, rosacea goes undiagnosed for years.
 Many mistakenly believe their rosacea flare-ups are just a sign of sensitive or flushed skin, but that’s simply because this auto-inflammatory condition can ebb and flow.
 Unlike acne, rosacea isn’t outgrown but there are treatment options and products like rosacea face cream that can reduce redness and lessen its symptoms.

 While the exact cause of this skin condition is still unknown, rosacea can flare up for a variety of reasons, including abnormal reaction of blood vessels, bacteria, improper use of facial products, sun exposure, and lifestyle triggers, like alcohol abuse and poor diet habits.

 Treatment and Prevention

 You can’t prevent rosacea, but you can commit to avoiding certain triggers.
-If you believe your facial redness is caused by rosacea, avoid eating spicy foods, smoking, and wear only high-quality cosmetics that offer sun blocking protection without clogging pores.
+If you believe your facial redness is caused by rosacea, avoid eating spicy foods, smoking, and wear only high-quality SPF cosmetics that offer sun blocking protection without clogging pores.

 Acne is the most common skin disorder in the United States, and affects over 50 million Americans annually.
 This sometimes painful skin condition often begins in adolescence, when young men and women begin puberty; while many see their acne woes disappear after reaching adulthood, many deal with adult breakouts result in facial redness and painful, swollen blemishes.